 - Annual flight back to point of hire

-- Opportunity for Workforce Incentive Program (WIP) – Doctor Stream in MM6 and MM7 regions, providing access to annual additional MBS payments of up to $35K in urban and $60K in rural locations
+- Opportunity for Workforce Incentive Program (WIP) – Doctor Stream in MM6 and MM7 regions, providing access to annual additional MBS payments of up to $35K in urban and $60K in rural location

 What’s the role?

-General Practitioners (GP’s) are expected to work as members of a multi-disciplinary team, led by the Director of Public Health and Planning (DPHP).
-The role involves direct provision of General Practice Services, support for and sharing skills with other team members and participation in key primary health care initiatives and community consultation.
-The GP will operate with a commitment to the principles, practices and policies of the Sunrise Health Service Aboriginal Corporation (SHS) Board and in particular ensure that Aboriginal culture is reflected in all activities.
+General Practitioners (GP’s) work as members of a multi-disciplinary team, led by the Director of Public Health and Planning (DPHP).
+The role involves direct provision of General Practice Services, support for and sharing of skills with other team members and participation in key primary health care initiatives and community consultation.

 - Support and provide primary and emergency medical care in a remote health team, including case management of chronic illness